jmandrake/cicd_terraform_aws/README.md

 - Set the function name for each lambda function dynamically in lambda.tf
 - Set the handler for each lambda function dynamically to target the correct handler function

-Note: when you deploy the dynamodb table, it will be set as "Provisioned" instead of "On Demand".
+Note: when you deploy the dynamodb table, you can set it to "Provisioned" instead of "On Demand" -- see the main.tf file where you can select either PAY_PER_REQUEST or PROVISIONED.
 Make sure you're aware of the billing implications.

 Credits: